The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Absentee Voting

-Any registered New Mexico voter may apply for an absentee ballot and vote by mail.
-Request an absentee ballot by filling out an application and returning it to your local County Clerk by October 29, 2020.
-Starting with the 2020 election general election, you can now also request an absentee ballot through an online form on the Secretary of State’s website.
-All absentee ballots may be returned to the County Clerk’s Office or any Election Day polling location no later than 7:00 PM on Election Day.
+Any registered New Mexico voter may apply online for an absentee ballot and vote by mail.
+You may also request an absentee ballot by filling out an application and returning it to your local County Clerk no later than 14 days before Election Day.
+All absentee ballots must be returned to the County Clerk’s Office or any Election Day polling location no later than 7:00 PM on Election Day.

 Polling Locations